richford/roarquery/README.rst

 Before you can use *Roarquery*, you need to provide authentication details:

+*Roarquery* works with both the current and legacy ROAR assessment databases.
+For example, the `roarquery runs` subcommand accepts a `--legacy` parameter to access the legacy database.
+If you would like to use roarquery with both databases, you will need to follow the steps below in both the legacy and current assessment Firebase projects.

 1. Retrieve or generate a Service Account key file.

    a. go to your `Firebase project console`_,